-All participants get squirrelly swag on receipt of submission as well as a copy of the zine each month for as long as they are subscribed on the 3.00 patron level.
+Want Squirrel swag?
+Squirrelly swag (stickers, zines, art, etc) is sent out via snail mail or email on receipt of submission for as long as they are subscribed on the 3.00 patron level.

 NOTE: If you ever get stuck, just do a tag search for “Your Guide to Squirrels” (I literally just made the tag for it ha) and it will pull up the guidelines for you.